makersacademy/CV/README.md

 * __Barclays Bank__, July 2013 - December 2013, Analyst - Contractor.
   - Data analytics writing SQL queries to track sanctioned payments as part of the anti-terrorism program.
 * __Trafigura Ltd__, March 2007 – March 2013, System Tester.
   - Hugely successful time working in agile teams on their commodity trading systems to plan, write and execute tests for each upcoming sprint.
-Responsible in the delivery of test reports, reporting bugs and managing the test process to prevent any bottlenecks of stories.
+Responsible for the delivery of test reports, reporting bugs and managing the test process to prevent any bottlenecks of stories.
 Achieved success through attention to detail and open communication to catch bugs early and inform the team so a solution could be found.
-Running the UAT phase and working with stakeholders to ensure live implementation ran successfully to the schedule.
+Running the UAT phase and working with stakeholders to ensure live implementation ran successfully to schedule.

 ## Interests
-- An extreme sport fanatic and family guy who is very excited and focused in becoming an outstanding software engineer.
+- An extreme sport fanatic and a family guy who is very excited and focused to become an outstanding software engineer.
-- Kitesurfing, snowboard, surfing and more kitesurfing.
+- Kitesurfing, snowboarding, surfing and more kitesurfing.
 - All things techie, reading and watching clips about what is happening in this area.
 - Photography and travelling.